FreddyFrans/rock-paper-scissors-lizard-spock/README.md

 * ### Playing Field
   - Here the player gets five options, where they can choose Rock, Paper, Scissors, Lizard or Spock.
 If the player beats the computer a message will appear under the playing field.
   ![Playing Field](./readme.images/moves.png)
+* ### Moves Left
   - The player have a total of five attempts to beat the computer before the game is over.
   ![moves left](./readme.images/moves-left.png)
+* ### Game Over
   - When the game is over, a new page will be uploaded where the player will find out who won.
 If the person wants to play once more, they press Again! to start the game.
   ![Champion](./readme.images/champion.png)

+## Features Left to Implement
+* ### Favicon
+  - I want to change to a more appropriate favicon that reflects the theme of the game.
+* ### Images and Layout
+  - Experiment with other color combinations and layouts in the game, such as, for example, images on the buttons instead of text and fireworks when the player won the game.